chrisguttandin/standardized-audio-context/README.md

     });
 ```

+## Browser Support

+The goal of this package is to provide a consistent API.
+But at the same time this package should
+not grow indefinitely until everything works in IE 6.
+Whenever something is implemented in every
+supported browser it should not be part of this package anymore.
+And hopefully at some point in the
+future this package boils down to a file which re-exports built-in objects.

+But until then great care is taken to avoid any unnecessary bloat.
+This means whenever a workaround
+for a certain browser is added to this library this will be accompanied by a test which checks that
+this particular workaround is still needed.
+I call those tests expectation tests because they test
+if a browser behaves as expected.
+An expectation test is designed to fail when the browser
+eventually ships a fix.
+Once that happens the workaround and the backing expectation test get
+removed.
+The expectation test however gets recycled and will now be used as part of the browser
+check performed when calling `isSupported()`.

+The list of currently supported browsers includes Chrome v56+, Edge v18, Firefox v62+, Opera v42+
+and Safari v12.
+Please note that the tests are only executed in the current and upcoming version of
+each browser.

 ## TypeScript

 This package is written in [TypeScript](https://www.typescriptlang.org/) which means it can be used seamlessly in any TypeScript project.
 But that is entirely optional.